 - Effort – The listing process has been streamlined as much as possible.
 With TrainzAuctions you can quickly list all of your items for sale utilizing the database of over 150,000 items and picture library of over 100,000 pictures.
 You simply register, search the catalog to find your item, enter the price, condition, shipping price, and any notes and you are all set.
 If you don’t need to add pictures, you can easily list an item in less than a minute.
 This still requires a significant investment in your time to ship out every item and to handle all the correspondence with buyers, getting boxes and packing material, packing, labeling, collecting payments, hauling everything to the post office or UPS/FedEx.
 Then handing complaints, tracking requests, damage claims, and returns.

 - Fast Money – Not so quick, you get money as your items sell.
 Of course, how fast they sell depends on how you set your prices.
 This is a great option if you are concerned about maximizing your return, willing to do a fair amount of the work, and are not as concerned about how fast you get the money coming in.
 Your items are for sale 24 hours a day, 365 days a year to a potential audience of millions.

 E. Sell your trains to a single buyer

 - Price – Here you are selling your items at a wholesale price.
 The buyer is going to resell them and do all the work.
 This includes selling them using any of the above methods or selling them in a retail store.
 The pricing you receive will usually be comparable to that received from an auction firm, but you will get it much quicker.

-- Effort – This depends in the size of the collection.
+- Effort – This depends on the size of the collection.
 It is minimal if the buyer comes to pick it up.
-You may have to either pack it up and ship it, or deliver it.
+You may have to either pack it up and ship it or deliver it.

 - Fast Money – This is the fastest.
 You get paid when they receive or pick up your trains.